EUR-OPA Major Hazards Agreement: Members

 The agreement is known as an "open" agreement, States do not have to be member States of the Council of Europe in order to join.
 As of September 2011, 23 Council of Europe member States and 3 Non-member States of the Council of Europe are party to the agreement.
 Several International organisations also participate.

-Council of Europe member States party to the EUR-OPA treaty (as of September 2011) are Albania, Armenia, Azerbaijan, Belgium, Bulgaria, Croatia, Cyprus, France, Georgia, Greece, Luxembourg, Macedonia, Malta, Moldova, Monaco, Portugal, Romania, Russia, San Marino, Serbia, Spain, Turkey and Ukraine.
+Council of Europe member States party to the EUR-OPA treaty (as of September 2011) are Albania, Armenia, Azerbaijan, Belgium, Bulgaria, Croatia, Cyprus, France, Georgia, Greece, Luxembourg, North Macedonia, Malta, Moldova, Monaco, Portugal, Romania, Russia, San Marino, Serbia, Spain, Turkey and Ukraine.
 Council of Europe non-members party to EUR-OPA are Algeria, Lebanon and Morocco.
 Participating international organisations include the European Union, the World Health Organization, UNOCHA, UNESCO and the International Federation of Red Cross and Red Crescent Societies.

 Armenia, Azerbaijan, Georgia and Monaco joined the Agreement before they joined the Council of Europe.
 Italy was a member of the Agreement from 1987 to 2002.
 Israel was also a member until 1996.

 Ministers and correspondents

 The Agreement organises a ministerial session every two or three years, which sets the priorities for activities.
-The latest of these, the 11th session, took place on 31 October 2006 in Marrakech on the theme "Protecting societies from disasters through preparedness and prevention: a political priority".
+The latest of these, the 11th session, took place on 31 October 2006 in Marrakesh on the theme "Protecting societies from disasters through preparedness and prevention: a political priority".

 A network of permanent correspondents meets regularly between these sessions to coordinate the activities.

 The Agreement functions with a small secretariat, based at the Council of Europe headquarters in Strasbourg in the Agora building.